TeddyCho/TeddyCho.github.io/_posts/2015-05-20-where-do-volumes-come-from.md

 > Only NYSE and NYSE MKT-listed names can participate in the opening auction.

-The third point appears to deliberately exclude NYSE Arca, and so by "listed", they may mean "primary listed".

 Literature also suggests that exchanges' DMMs and LMMs oversee the opening/closing auctions and only deal with their respective exchanges' primary listings:

 * <a href="https://www.nyse.com/publicdocs/nyse/markets/liquidity-programs/arca_mm_orientation.pdf">Arca Market Maker Orientation</a>